-.
-In this comparison, we will compare Betterment vs Personal Capital to see which robo-advisor is better.
+to acquire a true client experience.
+Here, we will compare Betterment vs Personal Capital to see which robo-advisor is best.